ciubotaru/bitfield/README.md

 bfnew() creates an empty bitfield structure and returns a pointer to it.

-bfnot() reverses all bits in a bitfield.
+bfnot() reverses all bits in a bitfield and return the result in new bitfield.

+bfnot_ip() reverses all bits in a bitfield "in place".

 bfor() performs bitwise inclusive OR over a pair of bitfields.